Zenovations/git-stats/README.md

 # git-stats

-<span style="color: red">**This might be useful to others but it's by no means meant as a plug-and-play lib; fork and modify as you desire.**</span>
+I built this to retrieve interesting stats about my GitHub projects and stuf them into a useful json data file, so I can hook this to a Cron Job or GitHub hook and build some charts on my site.

-Retrieve interesting stats about my GitHub projects and stuf them into a useful json data file, so I can hook this to a Cron Job or GitHub hook and keep them up-to-date on my site.
+It can parse some pretty big repos without any trouble, even if so many requests must be made that GitHub's rate limits will kick in (it will simply stop when the rate limit is exceeded and pick where it left off on the next run).

 ## Installation